-All Category A project finance and project-related corporate transactions will be subject to an independent review of the project's environmental and social impact assessment.
-The review will be carried out by an independent Environmental and Social consultant with the relevant expertise, appointed by the Bank in consultation with the Client.
+All Category A project finance and project-related corporate transactions are subject to an independent review of the project's environmental and social impact assessment as per a defined scope of work.
+The review is carried out by an independent Environmental and Social consultant with the relevant expertise, appointed by the Bank in consultation with the Client.

-High-risk category B project finance and project-related corporate transactions will be subject to an evaluation, recommendations and approval process by the Risk and Central Sustainability Office teams to decide on the necessity for an independent review.
+High-risk category B project finance and project-related corporate transactions are subject to an evaluation, recommendations and approval process by the Risk and Central Sustainability Office teams to decide on the necessity for an independent review.

-If necessary and depending on the criticality of environmental and social risks identified during monitoring of the facility, the Bank reserves the right to appoint an independent consultant for its Environmental and Social monitoring purposes
+If necessary and depending on the criticality of environmental and social risks identified during monitoring of the facility, the Bank reserves the right to appoint an independent consultant for its Environmental and Social monitoring purposes.

-The independent Environmental and Social consultant will be selected from an approved list of consultants based on expertise, sector-related experience and reliable credentials.
-The list will be approved by a panel consisting of members from the Business, Risk and Sustainability teams.
+The independent Environmental and Social consultant is selected from an approved list of consultants based on expertise, sector-related experience and reliable credentials.